garjust/chessv2/src/chess/README.md

 # chess engine

 - `chess/` The chess game
   - `core/` The core chess logic.
-Supports functionality needed for humans to play a game of chess (move validation, move execution, board state)
+Supports functionality needed for humans to play a game of chess (move generation, move execution, board state)
   - `engine/` Search engine implementation
     - `algorithms/` Each individual algorithm and configuration
     - `lib/` Supporting code for the search engine